frantid/webos-openssl-0.9.8zg/control/readme.md

-files that will get put into the control.tar
+source patch and control files that will get used in building openssl